Qredence/Agentic-Kernel/README.md

 * **Multi-Agent System (`examples/adk_multi_agent/`)**: A complete example showcasing collaboration between multiple agents (Task Manager, Worker, Validator).
     * See the [Multi-Agent Example README](examples/adk_multi_agent/README.md) for setup and execution instructions.

+* **ADK A2A Chat System (`examples/adk_a2a_chat/`)**: A multi-agent chat system using Google's Agent Development Kit ( ADK) and Agent-to-Agent (A2A) communication protocol.
+    * Features specialized agents (Orchestrator, Research, Creative, Reasoning) that communicate using the A2A protocol
+    * Includes both a command-line interface and a web-based UI using Mesop
+    * See the [ADK A2A Chat README](examples/adk_a2a_chat/README.md) for setup and execution instructions

 ## 🤝 Contributing